Pain medication

 • Duloxetine (brand names include Duloxecor, Cymbalta)

 You may recognise these medications from their other uses.
-Pregabalin and Gabapentin are also classed as anti-epileptic medications; Amitriptyline and Duloxetine are also classed as anti-depressant medications.
-Whilst these drugs fall in these other categories, they have been proven to be beneficial in the treatment of neuropathic pain.
+Pregabalin and Gabapentin are also classed as anti-epileptic medications.
+Amitriptyline and Duloxetine are also classed as anti-depressant medications. these drugs fall in these other categories.
+There is proof though that they are beneficial in the treatment of neuropathic pain.

 Common side effects include: